akashdalvi11/technical_indicators/README.md

 # Technical Indicators

-A technical Indicators package written in dart. there are two main things this package does... it creates a "indicator forest" and it updates that "indicator forest" as quote data is fed into it.
+A technical Indicators package written in dart. there are two main things this package does... it creates an "indicator tree" and it updates that "indicator tree" as quote data is fed into it.

 # Installation